Media-Bias-Group/Taxomatic/README.md

-# Leveraging Large Language Models for Automated Definition Extraction with TaxoMatic - a Case Study on Media Bias
+# TaxoMatic: Leveraging Large Language Models for Automated Definition Extraction

-## Overview

 This repository contains the code, data, and evaluation files used in the paper **"Leveraging Large Language Models for Automated Definition Extraction with TaxoMatic - a Case Study on Media Bias"**.
-The project explores the feasibility of using Large Language Models (LLMs) to extract, classify, and evaluate definitions related to media bias from academic literature.
-More information will be added in case of paper acceptance.
+The project explores using Large Language Models (LLMs) to extract, classify, and evaluate definitions related to media bias from academic literature.

+Since no suitable datasets for testing definition extraction were available, we created one specifically for the media bias domain, where definitions are diverse and often unclear.

+> **Note**: This repository was created by the authors of the TaxoMatic paper as part of ongoing academic research.
+Updates will be added upon paper acceptance.

+---

 ## Project Structure

-The repository is organized into two main sections: **Code** and **Data**.

 ### 1. Code

-The codebase consists of several scripts and notebooks designed to automate the following steps of the research process:
+The codebase includes scripts and notebooks for automating the research process:

-- **SES Scraper**: Scripts for searching Semantic Scholar database and retrieving information about relevant literature on media bias.
+- **SES Scraper**: Searches the Semantic Scholar database for literature on media bias.
-- **PDF Scraping**: Python scripts for extracting full-text content from PDF documents.
-Later files are converted them into a machine-readable format using tools like GROBID.
+- **PDF Scraping**: Extracts full-text content from PDFs and converts them to machine-readable formats using GROBID.
-- **Grobid to df**: Formatting XLSX files after the previous step and transforms extracted content from GROBID into body text that is suitable for further processing.
+- **GROBID to df**: Formats and transforms extracted content for further processing.
-- **Relevance Classification**: Classification of articles using 5 different LLMs (GPT, Claude, etc.) and 8 distinct prompting strategies to determine the relevance of articles to media bias definitions.
+- **Relevance Classification**: Utilizes five LLMs (e.g., GPT, Claude) and eight prompting strategies to classify article relevance to media bias definitions.
-- **Definition Extraction**: Scripts utilizing **Claude** for the extraction of media bias definitions from relevant articles.
+- **Definition Extraction**: Prompts Claude 3 with five strategies to extract media bias definitions from relevant articles.
-- **Performance Evaluation**: Code for evaluating the performance of both classification and definition extraction processes, including manual and automated evaluations.
+- **Performance Evaluation**: Evaluates classification and definition extraction processes, including manual and automated methods.

+---

 ### 2. Data

-This folder includes the data generated and used during the project, broken down into the following categories:
+The `Data` folder includes:

-- **Manually Evaluated Articles**: A subset of academic articles that were manually assessed for relevance to media bias definitions, serving as ground truth data for evaluation.
+- **Manually Evaluated Articles**: Ground truth data of articles assessed for relevance.
-- **LLM-based Relevance Classifications**: Outputs from the relevance classification step (5 files, names {model}_relevance), where articles were classified using different LLM models and prompting techniques.
+- **LLM-based Relevance Classifications**: Outputs from classification by different LLMs.
-- **Extracted Definitions**: Definitions of media bias extracted both manually and via LLMs, used for comparison and evaluation.
+- **Extracted Definitions**: Manually and automatically extracted media bias definitions.
-- **Keywords**: Extensive list of keywords used for scholarly database search.
+- **Keywords**: A comprehensive list of keywords for scholarly searches.

+---

 ### 3. Performance Evaluation Files

-This folder contains the evaluation scripts and results for both stages of the project:
+The `Evaluation` folder contains:

-1. **Relevance Evaluation**: Performance metrics (e.g., accuracy, F1 score) for the LLM-based relevance classification of scholarly articles.
+- **Relevance Evaluation**: Performance metrics (e.g., accuracy, F1 score) for article classification.
-2. **Definition Evaluation**: Evaluation of the extracted definitions using cosine similarity, including error analysis and performance comparisons between LLM-based and manual definitions.
+- **Definition Evaluation**: Cosine similarity analysis, error analysis, and comparisons between manual and LLM-based extractions.

+---

+## Data Composition

+The dataset includes:

+- 2,398 articles annotated for relevance.
+- 123 definitions manually extracted from 113 relevant articles.
+- A filtered sample of 75,151 open-access academic papers based on relevance and citation count.

+### Key Features:

+- Articles filtered by citation count (≥100).
+- Minimal noise due to extraction errors during PDF processing.
+- No offensive content; all articles are publicly available.

+---

+## Collection Process

+1. **Data Sources**: Keyword-based searches on Semantic Scholar.
+2. **Extraction**: Automated scraping scripts and GROBID for PDF-to-XML conversion.
+3. **Annotation**: Manual relevance checks by six researchers with expertise in media bias.

+---

+## Preprocessing and Labeling

+- PDFs converted to XML using GROBID.
+- Manual annotation for relevance and definition extraction.
+- Raw PDFs and processed XML files are stored for reproducibility.
+- All preprocessing scripts are included in this repository.

+---

+## Uses

+This dataset and code were used to evaluate the TaxoMatic framework for:

+1. Classifying relevant articles.
+2. Extracting definitions.

+In the future, TaxoMatic could support research on concept extraction, semantic analysis, and taxonomy building in various domains.

+---

+## Distribution

+- On acceptance, this repository will be made publicly available under an open-source license.
+- Contains only open-access and open-source materials.
+- No further regulatory restrictions.

+---

+## Maintenance

+The TaxoMatic research team will maintain this repository.
+Updates and contact details will be shared upon paper acceptance.
+Contributions are welcome!

+---

+We hope this repository serves as a valuable resource for researchers exploring automated definition extraction and media bias!